Alang Ship Breaking Yard (India)

 Cruise Port schedule, live map, terminals, news

-Alang is a small town in India's Gujarat State (Saurashtra Region, Bhavnagar District) with population around 20,000.
-Since the early-1990s, Alang is worldwide known for the location of its shipbreaking yard (world's largest).
+Alang (port locode INALA) is a small "port" town in India's Gujarat State (Saurashtra Region, Bhavnagar District) with population around 20,000.
+Since the early 1990s, Alang has been worldwide known for its shipbreaking yard (the world's largest).
 There, retired marine vessels (cargo and passenger) are beached/grounded then dismantled.
 Some vessels (without their own power) are towed.

-Alang is also officially classified as "Port Alang" (lo code INALA) and dubbed "Alang Ship Breaking Port".
-Here are dismantled and recycled ~50% of the world's salvaged ships, thus it is considered the largest ship graveyard on the planet.
-The beaches where the vessels are broken up are on Gulf of Khambat, approx 50 km (31 mi) southeast of district's capital city (Bhavnagar).
-Approx 175 km (110 mi) to the southwest from Alang is Diu Island.
+The 1983-founded Alang Yard is also officially classified as "Port Alang" and dubbed "Alang Ship Breaking Port".
+Here, ~50% of the world's salvaged ships have been dismantled and recycled (a total of 153 shipbreaking plots), making it the largest ship graveyard on the planet.
+The beaches where the vessels are broken up are on the Gulf of Khambhat, approx 50 km (31 mi) southeast of the district's capital city (Bhavnagar).
+Approx 175 km (110 mi) southwest of Alang is Diu Island.
 Approx 280 km (170 mi) to the south is Mumbai (Bombay) - direct/sea distance.

-At Alang's beaches are dismantled all types of vessels - including oil-gas tankers, boxships (container carriers), bulk-cargo ships, Ro-Ro (car ferries), passenger ships (ferries and cruise liners), naval ships.
+At Alang's beaches are dismantled all types of vessels, including oil-gas tankers, boxships (container carriers), bulk-cargo carriers, Ro-Ro (car ferries), passenger ships (ferries and cruise liners), and naval ships.
 The vessels are beached during high tide.
 When the tide recedes, hundreds of workers start to break up each ship.
-Most of the machinery and furniture are salvaged, the rest is for scrap.
-The work is hard and dangerous, with numerous serious injuries (even deaths) happening on a daily basis.
+Most of the machinery and furniture are salvaged, and the rest is for scrap.
+The work is hard and dangerous, with numerous serious injuries (even deaths) happening daily.

 There are plans to modernize the Alang Shipyard since India and Japan signed an MoU (Memorandum of Understanding) for technology and financial help from Japan.
 The public-private partnership aims to upgrade Alang's shipbreaking and recycling operations according to the latest international safety-, health- and environmental regulations, as well as to make it IMO-compliant.